davetromp/CoinbaseProCryptoBuyingBot/README.md

 # CoinbaseProCryptoBuyingBot
-Script that will buy Bitcoin or any other Crypto as soon as there is a Fiat balance available.
+Script that will buy Bitcoin or any other Crypto on Coinbase Pro as soon as there is a Fiat balance available.

 ##Installation
 Make sure pip and python3 is installed.